The Ultimate Guide to Hiring an Author Assistant (Part 2 of 3)

 If you just need someone for a few hours a week, a few days a month or for a few projects, you’re likely to benefit from a freelance author assistant.

 A freelance author assistant is someone whose business is about assisting multiple clients.
-(Although there are freelance author assistants who dedicate themselves to just one or two clients.)
-You would only pay them their agreed fee and rates.
-They deal with their own tax, National Insurance, and equipment.
+You would only pay them their agreed-upon fee and rates.
+They deal with paying their taxes and buying their equipment.

 Where to find an author assistant

-Now you know what type of author assistant you’re looking for.
-How can you find who you need?
+Once you know what type of author assistant you’re looking for, how can you find them?

 Four ways to find an author assistant.

-3. LinkedIn - The platform is primarily used for professional networking.
+LinkedIn is primarily used for professional networking.
 Search for “author assistant” or “virtual assistant”.
 Read about their experience and visit their website.
 Don’t forget to check their social media too.
-They could be all business on LinkedIn but more personal on Twitter or Instagram.
-Imagine hiring someone who is great at their job and also loves that thing you love.
+They could be all business on LinkedIn but more personal on other platforms.
+Imagine hiring someone who is great at their job and also loves the thing you love.
 Like what you see?
 Connect with them.

-4. Network - Ask fellow authors and your writing communities for any referrals.
-Someone might already be working with the author assistant that’s ideal for you.
+Ask fellow authors and your writing communities for any referrals.
+Someone might already be working with your ideal author assistant.
 And they already come with built-in approval.

 When you advertise, remember to put a cut-off date on your adverts.
 You can always extend the date if you have too few responses.
 But you don’t necessarily want people contacting you asking for a job once your assistant is in place.

 Once you’ve had several responses, read through them all.
-Choose a few that seem to be the best fit for what you need and get in touch with them.
+Choose a few that seem to be the best fit for what you need and research them.
+After you’ve confirmed that you both seem to align on what’s important to you, get in touch with them.

 How you choose an author assistant is up to you.
 An official interview process might be required if hiring an employee.
 When hiring a freelancer, it might be enough to see their portfolio and discuss what you need.